sky-sharma/xqtive/README.md

 FEATURES IN THE WORKS:
 1. A Django-based example front-end.
 2. Allowing extensions for Test results; i.e Pass / Fail per step and for entire sequence.
+3. Allowing for sub-sequences to be defined as text-files.
+Currently sub-sequences are defined in the methods of the XQtiveStateMachine class and extensions.